networknt/light-doc/content/en/tutorial/oauth/login-view.md

 * To prevent CSRF(Cross-site request forgery), the original application must get the csrf cookies and put it into the request header for each request.

-Above is a simplified flow without a lot of detail for easy to understand.
+The above is a simplified flow without a lot of detail for easy to understand.

 ### Source Code